-“In this area of the country, it’s less common to see larger video boards at high schools.
-Crater is a smaller town that purchased one of the first large video displays in the state, and they’ve been putting it to good use.”
-The high school’s A/V teacher, Mike Rogan, has a background in broadcasting/filming.
+And they’ve been putting it to good use, thanks to the high school’s A/V teacher, Mike Rogan, who has a background in broadcasting/filming.
 With careful intention, Rogan took his class further than just education and built a sense of community for those behind the scenes on game day.

 “Why not help them get all the experience they can?” said Barrett.
 “I’m excited to see where this goes.
-This is what Daktronics Sports Marketing is here for, to show schools the possibilities out there.
+This is what we are here for, to show schools the possibilities out there.
 It’s the same equipment from the high school level all the way up to the NFL.
 It’s so much more than just a video board; it’s education, it’s life skills, it’s community and maybe even a career one day.”

 Learn more about Daktronics Sports Marketing.